akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 Within 15 days of a written request by CE, BA shall make the accounting record available to CE.

-h\. *Amendment of PHI*: Within 30 days of a written request by CE or an individual, BA shall amend PHI maintained, transmitted, created or received by BA on behalf of CE as directed by CE or the individual when required by HIPAA, the HITECH Act or the Privacy and Security Rule, or take other measures as necessary to satisfy CE’s obligations under 45 C.F.R.
+h. *Amendment of PHI*: Within 30 days of a written request by CE or an individual, BA shall amend PHI maintained, transmitted, created or received by BA on behalf of CE as directed by CE or the individual when required by HIPAA, the HITECH Act or the Privacy and Security Rule, or take other measures as necessary to satisfy CE’s obligations under 45 C.F.R.
 164.526.

-i\. *Internal Practices*: BA shall make its internal practices, books and records relating to the use and disclosure of CE's PHI available to CE and all appropriate federal agencies to determine CE's and BA's compliance with HIPAA, the HITECH Act and the Privacy and Security Rule.
+i. *Internal Practices*: BA shall make its internal practices, books and records relating to the use and disclosure of CE's PHI available to CE and all appropriate federal agencies to determine CE's and BA's compliance with HIPAA, the HITECH Act and the Privacy and Security Rule.

-j\. *Risk Assessment*: BA shall biennially conduct a thorough assessment of the potential risks to and vulnerabilities of the confidentiality, integrity, and availability of CE’s PHI that BA receives, stores, transmits, or has access to, and shall provide CE with a written report detailing the results of the assessment within 60 days of completing it.
+j. *Risk Assessment*: BA shall biennially conduct a thorough assessment of the potential risks to and vulnerabilities of the confidentiality, integrity, and availability of CE’s PHI that BA receives, stores, transmits, or has access to, and shall provide CE with a written report detailing the results of the assessment within 60 days of completing it.

-k\.
+k.
 To the extent BA is to carry out one or more of CE’s obligations under Subpart E of 45 C.F.R.
 Part 164, BA must comply with the requirements of that Subpart that apply to CE in the performance of such obligations.

-*l.* *Audits, Inspection and Enforcement*: CE may, after providing reasonable notice to the BA, conduct an inspection of the facilities, systems, books, logs and records of BA that relate to BA’s use of CE’s PHI, including inspecting logs showing the creation, modification,
+l. *Audits, Inspection and Enforcement*: CE may, after providing reasonable notice to the BA, conduct an inspection of the facilities, systems, books, logs and records of BA that relate to BA’s use of CE’s PHI, including inspecting logs showing the creation, modification,